GuyFa/GIF/README.md

 This code indludes the implementation the paper:

-GIF: SIGGRAPH ASIA 2022 paper "Globally Injective Flattening via a Reduced Harmonic Subspace" authored by Guy Fargion and Ofir Weber.
+SIGGRAPH ASIA 2022 paper "Globally Injective Flattening via a Reduced Harmonic Subspace" authored by Guy Fargion and Ofir Weber.

 The use of this application is limited to academic use only!